EOP-OMB/payment-accuracy/website/pages/programs/ssa-old-age-survivors-and-disability-insurance-oasdi.md

       can be uploaded and signed electronically.'
     Mitigation_Strategy: app1_1
   - Action_Taken: Planned
-    Action_Type: Training
-    Completion_Date: FY2027+
-    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we issue reminders and policy clarifications to employees, as needed.
-    Mitigation_Strategy: app3_1
-  - Action_Taken: Not Completed
-    Action_Type: Training
-    Completion_Date: The corrective action was not fully completed this reporting period
-    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we issue reminders and policy clarifications to employees, as needed.
-    Mitigation_Strategy: atp3_1
-  - Action_Taken: Planned
-    Action_Type: Predictive Analytics
-    Completion_Date: FY2027+
-    Description_Action_Taken: To address improper payments caused by failure to access data or information needed, we look for Old-Age, Survivors, and Disability Insurance (OASDI) beneficiaries who are working and it may affect their eligibility to receive OASDI benefits.
-WorkSmart is a tool that identifies Disability Insurance beneficiaries whose earnings put them at risk for being overpaid.
-We created the WorkSmart project to reduce and prevent Improper Payments and complete work Continuing Disability Reviews more efficiently by identifying earnings earlier, identifying cases that have earnings above substantial gainful activity (SGA) and are still receiving benefits, and prioritizing cases that are most likely to end in an SGA cessation.
-This helps prevent beneficiaries from building overpayment debts.
-    Mitigation_Strategy: app7_1
-  - Action_Taken: Planned
     Action_Type: Behavioral/Psych Influence
     Completion_Date: FY2027+
     Description_Action_Taken: 'To address improper payments caused by inability to